databrickslabs/delta-oms/docs/content/getting_started/setup.md

   | omsCheckpointBase | DeltaOMS ingestion is a streaming process.This defines the Base path for the checkpoints |
   | omsCheckpointSuffix | Suffix to be added to the checkpoint path (Helps in making the path unique) |

+- Attach the DeltaOMS jar (procured from your Databricks representative or Maven) to a running cluster
+- Attach the notebook to the cluster and start executing the cells
 - Execute `com.databricks.labs.deltaoms.init.InitializeOMS.main` method to create the OMS DB and tables.
 - Validate the DeltaOMS database and tables were created